 Whether or not to you should purchase a Norwegian Cruise Line drink package, when you don’t have the Free at Sea promo, is really a math project.
 How much can you actually drink in one week?

-To help your decision, I’ve also included the Premium and new Premium Plus beverage package menus.
+To help your decision, I’ve also included the Unlimited Open Bar Package and the upgraded Premium Plus beverage package menus.

 Mostly, because you’re on vacation!
 With any one of Norwegian’s beverage packages, you won’t have to reach for your wallet or mentally tally how much you’ve spent on booze.
 There’s not a much worse way to end a cruise than to get the final bill and go into shock for what you’ve spent on drinks.